wallace222/react-portfolio/README.md

 # To Do list for portfolio.

-1. One of the few new things that I would like to add to my website would be.
-I would like for my sidebars of my website to stretch from their top to their bottom.
 2. I would like for my footer to always remain at the bottom of my website.